 It’s time we added some clarity to the definitions of “craft brewer”, “independent brewer”, and “small brewer”.
 I threw that last one in because of the 12 million keg thing and because the Alberta Small Brewers Association considers a brewer “small” if they produce less than 700,000 hectolitres.

-Craft Brewer – it’s really about the ingredients used and how the beer is made.
+It’s really about the ingredients used and how the beer is made.
 I think adjuncts for flavouring are fine, but not for reducing costs or increasing margins.
 Automation has no bearing on whether a brewer is craft or not.
 Automation helps ensure quality and consistency, which all of us (consumers and producers) want.

-Independent Brewer – so we know that if the brewer is a brand / subsidiary of AB InBev, Molson Coors, Diageo, et al, they’re not independent.
+So we know that if the brewer is a brand / subsidiary of AB InBev, Molson Coors, Diageo, et al, they’re not independent.
 But what if there’s a parent company that’s an umbrella for some small, craft breweries?
 Can those still be considered independent?
 Take a look at Bear Hill Brewing, for example, how would you categorize them?

-Small Brewer – pick your annual production limit and off you go.
+Pick your annual production limit and off you go.
 What if the brewer is under the threshold, but is a brand of one of the macro brewers?
 Can they still be considered small?
 Whose production counts; the brewer or the “family” to which they may belong?

 I bring this whole thing up because a schism about craft brewers and perceived sell-outs is evident, and if you’re going to take a stand it’s probably a good idea to have some clear definitions.
-I’m not for a minute suggesting that I’m an authority on defining what craft is, what independent is, or what small is, but, as respected beer educator Kirk Bodnar pointed out the night I became CAMRA Alberta President (another post coming up), what makes the Brewers Association the authority?
+I’m not for a minute suggesting that I’m an authority on defining what craft is, what independent is, or what small is, but, as respected beer educator Kirk Bodnar pointed out the night I became CAMRA Alberta President, what makes the Brewers Association the authority?
 I had this post running around in my head for a while, but it was really the conversation with Kirk, who brought up the automation angle, that convinced me it was worth writing.